8 interesting facts about Monday's tornado

 This is not actually a statistic that is kept in the record books, but it's one of the tallest in recent memory.

-The National Weather Service estimates it was more than 10,000 feet high, which means nearly 5 million people on the Front Range of Colorado could have seen it, from as far as 70 miles away.
+The NWS estimates it was more than 10,000 feet high, which means nearly five million people on the Front Range of Colorado could have seen it, from as far as 70 miles away.

 No. 4: Unusual Strength